mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 This router is intended to be used in tandem with the [Binlog Server](Binlogrouter.md).
-The Binlog Server can connect to a master server and request binlog records.
+The Binlog Server can connect to a primary server and request binlog records.
 These records can then consumed by the avrorouter directly from the binlog cache of the Binlog Server.
-This allows MariaDB MaxScale to automatically transform binlog events on the master to local Avro format files.
+This allows MariaDB MaxScale to automatically transform binlog events on the primary to local Avro format files.

 ![Binlog-Avro Translator](images/Binlog-Avro.png)

-The avrorouter can also consume binary logs straight from the master.
-This will remove the need to configure the Binlog Server but it will increase the disk space requirement on the master server by at least a factor of two.
+The avrorouter can also consume binary logs straight from the primary.
+This will remove the need to configure the Binlog Server but it will increase the disk space requirement on the primary server by at least a factor of two.

 The converted Avro files can be requested with the CDC protocol.
 This protocol should be used to communicate with the avrorouter and currently it is the only